sifzerda/music-player/README.md

 A personal project to create a react MERN stack app which has a number of simple games.
 I used trial and error and ChatGPT prompting.

-This was built with React, Matter.js, ~~react-spring~~ Node, Javascript, and CSS.
+This was built with React, react-spring, styled components, Node, Javascript, and CSS.

-Game was divided up into the smallest working components/units.
-It began as a game screen with a moving ship, then a couple of asteroids which moved randomly.
-Collision detection, physics and projectile shooting were put in later.
-Made three different versions to test alternate physics.

 ## (2) Badges